 - an order granting probation is made.6

-The Board can take expedited action when the licensee is incarcerated for a felony.7
+The Board can take expedited action when you are incarcerated for a felony.7

-When pharmacists renew their licenses, they must report any criminal convictions that occurred in the United States.
+When you renew your license, you must report any criminal convictions that occurred in the United States.
 The only exception is for the conviction of an infraction that did not involve:

 - alcohol,